yochannah/Corrfunc/docs/source/development/contributing.rst

 * **Always** check for error conditions when calling a function
 * If an error condition occurs when making an kernel/external library call, first call ``perror`` and then return the error status.
-If calling a wrapper from within Corrfunc, assume that ``perror`` has already been called and simply return the status.
+If calling a wrapper from within corrfunc, assume that ``perror`` has already been called and simply return the status.
 Clean up memory before returning status.
 * Declare variables in the smallest possible scope.
 * Add ``const`` qualifiers liberally